How to Make a Cozy Finger Knit Blanket in Two Hours

 This XXL wool and project fulfilled ALL my wants for this blanket.
 I mean it took me a year and a half to get here, but I honestly think if you’ve tried other methods and other yarn, this might be the right fit for you.

+A thick and cozy jumbo stitched blanket made without any tools.
+This finger knit blanket works up in under 2 hours and is the perfect project even for a beginner.
 1. Work on a large surface.
 Using a small table or the floor isn't fun or comfortable.
 A larger work surface makes all the difference.
 2. Take your time.
 The project does come together quickly, but if you go a bit slower you will catch twisted and dropped stitches before they become an issue.
 3. Make sure your loops are even, my loops were about 3.5 inches, and I tried to keep them uniform throughout the project.
 This helps to prevent dropped stitches.
 4. The skipped loop on the start of each row creates a beautiful edging on the blanket.
 This was not in the original instructions with Velky blanket and was part of my addition when I opted to finger knit instead of arm knit this project.
 5. To attach one skein to the next simply tie a tight knot and trim off any ends.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 1. Work on a large surface.
 Using a small table or the floor isn't fun or comfortable.
 A larger work surface makes all the difference.